Blueberry Overnight Oats

 Instructions

-- In a 16-ounce mason jar, combine the rolled oats, almond milk, maple syrup, and vanilla extract.
+- In a 16-ounce mason jar, combine rolled oats, milk, blueberries, maple syrup, and vanilla extract.

 Notes

-- Storage: overnight oats will keep in the refrigerator for up to 5 days.
+- Storage: Keep in the fridge for up to 5 days.
+If using fresh fruit, eat within 3 days.

 I love these homemade easy to make recipes!
 This was a perfect breakfast on the go with great flavor.
 Healthy too!
 Thanks :)